ethereum/hive/docs/overview.md

   simulator then launches a 'sink' instance of every known client against the source and checks whether the sink can synchronize the chain from the source client.

-- `ethereum/consensus`: This simulator runs the Ethereum 1 consensus tests against all clients.
-While client implementers are generally expected to run these tests themselves, they might not always run the latest tests, and may skip some of them if they take too long.
-Running these tests in a hive simulation ensures that none are skipped.

 - `ethereum/rpc`: The RPC simulator configures a client for clique PoA mining and runs various tests against the web3 JSON-RPC interface.
 These tests ensure that the client is able to receive transactions via RPC, incorporate them into its chain, and report transaction results via the standard APIs.

-- `ethereum/graphql`: This simulator initializes a client with a known test chain and enables the GraphQL API endpoint.
-It then performs certain queries and compares their output to known good outputs.

 - `ethereum/engine`: The engine API simulator verifies specification compliance of the [Engine API] implementation of execution clients.
 The test suite 'pretends' to be a